 To identify man-made CVD synthetic diamonds was never easy.
 Lab-grown diamonds either produced by HPHT or chemical vapour deposition technology.
 CVD diamonds uses includes cutting tools, thermal conductors & consumer diamond gemstones.
 Even to tell if a diamond is real or fake is sometimes hard for the experienced jeweller.

 However, there is very few information available on the web.
 Below are some sure ways.

 7 Tips to Identify man-made CVD synthetic diamonds

 - Use Microscope: Keeping stone under the microscope, you can observe some characteristic strain patterns which differ from natural diamonds.

 - Use DiamondView Machine: DTC’s recently launched DiamondView machine.
 It is designed to detect synthetic diamond.
-CVD synthetic diamonds turns to strong red fluorescence under high-energy UV radiation in the DiamondView machine.
+CVD synthetic diamonds turn to strong red fluorescence under high-energy UV radiation in the DiamondView machine.

 - Understand Inclusion Pattern: Some trustworthy laboratories says inclusions can show up in natural diamonds as well but tend to be more dispersed compared to synthetic diamonds.